North Korea's nuclear pledge adds momentum to South's preparations for summit

 The two leaders are expected to talk over the newly installed phone for the first time this week, before the summit, South Korea said on Friday.

-A senior U.S. diplomat for East Asia, Susan Thornton, arrives in Seoul later on Sunday to meet South Korea's foreign minister as well as its top nuclear negotiator.
+A senior U.S. diplomat for East Asia, Susan Thornton, called North Korea's latest announcement 'a very positive step" as she started a three-day visit to Seoul on Sunday, which will include meetings with South Korea's foreign minister as well as its top nuclear negotiator.

+"We are going to be doing a lot of close coordination with South Korea, allies and partners this week," the Yonhap news agency quoted her as saying.

 Trump called North Korea's offer to freeze testing and close its only known nuclear testing site "very good news" and "big progress", while South Korea said it signified "meaningful" progress that would create good conditions for successful summits with it and later with the United States.